Swamp Think

 The Island of Dr. Moreau (1996) –– Moreau less.

 St. Blaise continued, "I know I've told the tale of how I named my Affenpinscher, Josef, who's splayed here wearing a General Ursus costume, after the eccentric auteur Von Sternberg.
 I must also admit to a simian forbear for my monkey dog –– Mr. Joseph Young.
-Ray Harryhausen was inspired by the crude, but magical stop-motion animation of Kong Kong ((1931) –– Goes ape's hit.) to forge a career of playing with dolls.
+Ray Harryhausen was inspired by the crude, but magical stop-motion animation of King Kong ((1931) –– Goes ape's hit.) to forge a career of playing with dolls.
 Very, very slowly.
 The offical sequel was Son of Kong ((1933) –– Ape'll not fall far from the tree.)
 This sorta semi-sequel was his first solo effort under the supervision of Willis O'Brien (Kong's papa) who was handed the first Oscar for Special Effects for Harryhausen's efforts.
 It led to a long line of painstakingly produced puppet shows.

 These naive fantasies, often done on a shoestring –– I believe that's what held the models together –– are the sort of cinematic comfort food that evoke memories of the hobby-happy days of one's childhood.
 I can almost smell the Duco cement as I glued together that T-Rex model which was only slightly less convincing than Harryhausen's.
 Or is that the neighbor's boy in the RV next door huffing his way through online classes?"